sciZer0/7/v/README.md

 The idea/hypothesis is that due to this new creator-paradigm, we might shape a **Creator Thanksgiving Culture** to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators. *More on this below.*

-In the future, in the creative economy, donations will most likely play the most important role in monetization of creators of digitizable things.
+In the future, in the creative economy, creators of digitizable things most likely will mainly monetize their works through donations — donations will play the most important role in monetization of creators of digitizable things.

+As an element of Creator Thanksgiving Culture, we might establish a new fete day — Creator Thanksgiving Day — on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful in-their-opinion people creating digitizable things (incl. ideas and code).
+Also, through buying NFTs of the creators.

+Also, thousands of people will always find a way to financially support one very useful person, for example.

+Eventually, there might be people on social networks who are searching for creators eligible most for donations, making the lists.

-The new blockchain protocol is based exactly on donations (gifts, grants), and philosophy of this new culture in general.
+The U blockchain is based exactly on donations (incl. automated-donations), and philosophy of this new culture in general.

 We believe the new blockchain protocol is very (or even most) suitable for upcoming creative economy:

 **Insight**:<br>
->***Hundreds of millions of people will always find a way to financially support several very useful people.***
+>**Hundreds of millions of people, having necessary funds, will always financially support several very useful-to-them people.**

+Also,
-Also, thousands of people will always find a way to financially support one very useful person, for example.
+>**Thousands of people, having necessary funds, will always financially support one very useful-to-them person they like.**

-As an element of Creator Thanksgiving Culture, we might establish a new fete day — Creator Thanksgiving Day — on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful in-their-opinion people creating digitizable things (incl. ideas and code).
-Also, through buying NFTs of the creators.

-Eventually, there might be people on social networks who are searching for creators eligible for donations, making the lists.

-Some of names of such lists might be Anatoly Yakovenko and Fiatjaf, for example.

 <br>